mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 was largely a free–trade agreement with collective–defence clauses, formed the basis of the Imperial Charter.
-The planetary and business leaders of the Federation became the early nobility of the Imperium and many of today’s noble families can trace their ancestry back to these individuals.
+The planetary and business leaders of the Federation became the early nobility of the Imperium and many of today's noble families can trace their ancestry back to these individuals.

-The new Imperium launched a military campaign to crush the warlords that nibbled at its borders, then began to reintegrate the worlds of what is now Core Sector.
+The new Imperium launched a military campaign to crush the warlords that nibbled at its borders, then began to reintegrate the worlds of what is now [[Core sector]] .
 This was mostly a diplomatic and economic exercise, though there was some fighting.

 Other sectors followed, and as the years rolled by the Third